Dr. Richard Strauss/The Ohio State University Claims for Alleged Sexual Abuse

 Many students were impacted by Dr. Strauss’s conduct, but at the time were unsure of how to address the abuse, which was cloaked by Dr. Strauss as necessary medical treatment.
 Embarrassment of reporting abuse of this nature and/or fear of losing an athletic scholarship inhibited many students from addressing the abuse in the moment, but the residuals of the abuse have lingered on for many.
 Some students did, however, disclose Strauss’s behaviors to various coaches and administrators at OSU at the time of the abuse.
 Nonetheless, no action was taken and these reports were met only with institutional indifference by OSU.
 Dr. Strauss took his own life in 2005.

-If you have been impacted by this tragic circumstance and would like to discuss your rights, call our office at 216-522-9000 to speak to attorney(s) Jack Landskroner, Hannah Klang, or co-counsel attorney Scott Smith, or simply complete our confidential contact form on this page and a member of our team will be in touch in short order to answer any questions you may have.
+If you have been impacted by this tragic circumstance and would like to discuss your rights, call our office at 216-522-9000 to speak to attorney(s) Jack Landskroner or Hannah Klang, or complete our confidential contact form on this page and a member of our team will be in touch in short order to answer any questions you may have.
 There is no obligation or fee for this consultation and your communication will remain confidential.